-€2 Million to provide High Resolution Data on Sea Water Quality
+€2 Million to provide High-Resolution Data about Seawater Quality

 Published: 10 January 2019

-Real time information and alerts given to ports and the aquaculture sector from this platform will improve their crisis management and (future) operations.
+The real-time information and alerts that this platform will deliver to ports and the aquaculture sector will improve crisis management and – future – operations.

 Using high resolution data to improve water quality

-At this moment using new Sentinel images and high resolution model outputs in forecasting systems is not operational yet.
-Port authorities do not have sufficient means to monitor oil spills, algal blooms and collect continuous measurements on water quality indicators that are required by national and European regulations.
-Similarly, the aquaculture sector currently does not incorporate meteorological information and high resolution real-time water quality predictions into their operation.
+New Sentinel images and output from high-resolution models are not yet in operational use in forecasting systems.
+Port authorities lack the resources to monitor oil spills, and algal blooms, and to make the continuous measurements of water quality indicators that are required by national and European regulations.
+Similarly, the aquaculture sector does not currently incorporate meteorological information and high-resolution real-time predictions of water quality in their operations.

 The HiSea information services will include: